Stop the Train! Magnetic Brakes for a Maglev Train

 Figure 12.
 The plastic angle pieces on this track are too far apart, allowing the wooden block to tip over.

-- Your kit comes with a compass.
-Hold the compass up to one of the magnetic strips on your train car as shown in Figure 16.
+- You can use a compass to check the polarity of the magnetic strips.
+Hold the compass up to one of the magnetic strips on your train car as shown in Figure 17.
 Pay close attention to whether the red tip of the compass needle points towards or away from the magnetic strip.

 - Do the same thing for one of the magnetic strips on your train track.